benwhale/dizplai-polling/README.md

 npm test
 ```

+I've provided basic component tests for PollOptionButton in `src/components/Poll/PollOptionButton.spec.tsx` and for the service methods in `src/services/pollService.spec.ts`

 ## Assumptions and Decisions

 ### React application

-Selected create-react-app as I've used it before.
+Selected create-react-app as a build tool as I've used it before.
 Vite would have been another option and potentially good for this small-scale application, but I haven't used it yet, so wanted to save any learning curve.

 ### Java build tool